-As part of the government’s drive to attract more Venture Capital Managers (“VC Manager(s)“) and venture capital funding into Singapore and to stimulate the growth of entrepreneurship and innovation, and more specifically the startup scene in Singapore, the Monetary Authority of Singapore (“MAS“) is proposing to simplify and shorten the authorisation process for VC Managers.
-This article explores the proposed changes to the regulatory framework for VC Mangers in more detail.
+As part of the government’s drive to attract more Venture Capital Managers (“VC Manager(s)“) and venture capital funding into Singapore and to stimulate the growth of entrepreneurship and innovation, and more specifically the startup scene in Singapore, the Monetary Authority of Singapore (“MAS“) is proposing to simplify and shorten the authorisation process for VC managers.
+This article explores the proposed changes to the regulatory framework for VC Managers in more detail.

 Venture Capital Funds (“VC Fund(s)“) have their investments in businesses that are in the early growth phase, in addition to investment in startups.
 Additionally, they also offer help to monitor and mentor the business of the investee companies and provide advice on the operations of the business.
-Venture capitalists are generally required to have diverse range of industry experience and professional expertise and deep understanding of the sectors in which the investment is made.
+Venture capitalists are generally required to have a diverse range of industry experience and professional expertise and deep understanding of the sectors in which the investment is made.
 It is this unique trait of venture capitalists being able to provide capital as well as valuable input on the business operations which makes it such an attractive proposition for entrepreneurs and startups to turn to venture capitalists for funding.

-If, however, the money for the VC Fund is raised from third party investors, the manager managing such funds may be regarded as conducting the regulated activities of fund management under the Securities and Future Act (Cap.
+If, however, the money for the VC Fund is raised from third-party investors, the manager managing such funds may be regarded as conducting the regulated activities of fund management under the Securities and Future Act (Cap.
 289) and they would be required to register with the MAS as a Registered Fund Management Company (“RFMC“), or be a Licensed Fund Management Company holding a capital markets services license (“Licensed FMC”) (if their aggregate assets under management exceed S$250 million or if they manage assets for more than 30 qualified investors).

 Under the existing regulations where there is no distinction in regulatory treatment between a VC Manager and other fund managers, a VC Manager (as with other fund managers) has to meet the fit and proper criteria and have at least 2 experienced directors and representatives with a minimum of 5 years’ experience.
 A VC Manager is also required to comply with the base capital and risk-capital requirements.
-The current prescribed base capital requirement is S$250,000, if it carries out fund management on behalf of customers who are accredited investors and/or institutional investors.
+The current prescribed base capital requirement is S$250,000 if it carries out fund management on behalf of customers who are accredited investors and/or institutional investors.
 The risk-based capital requirements would apply if the VC Manager is a Licensed FMC.
-A VC Manager which is either a RFMC or a Licensed FMC is also required to comply with the following requirements:
+A VC Manager which is either an RFMC or a Licensed FMC is also required to comply with the following requirements: